kuan51/dcli/README.md

 ## Initializing your first domain

-*The organization must be approved before creating the domain.*
+*Your organization must be approved before initializing the domain.*

-*You cannot use **--init-dom** to create a new domain.
+*You cannot use **--init-dom** to create a new domain in the Digicert account.
 Use **--new-dom** if you want to create a new domain. **--init-dom** will initialize an existing domain by creating a configuration file in conf.d and submitting the domain for validation with Digicert.
 Your domain must be initialized before you can request a certificate for it.*

 1. Create the domain in the account with **--init-dom**.
 2. Pick a domain to submit for validation by entering its domain id when prompted.